nariaki3551/flopt/docs/tutorial/modeling_and_solving.rst

 This optimization problem is a kind of the *mixed integer constrained non-linear programming*.
-This problem can be formulated using `flopt` as follows,
+This problem can be formulated using `flopt` as follows.

 .. code-block:: python